 Words by Farran Golding with photography by Dakota Mullins and Andrew James Peters.
-Additional images courtesy of Mike Chinner, Pep Kim and Quasi Skateboards.
+Additional images courtesy of Mike Chinner, Pep Kim and stills from Mother by Quasi Skateboards.
 (Above: Mullins)

 It was snowed over in Columbus, Ohio when Justin Henry booked a trip out of his hometown to finish an upcoming video part.
 “Of course when I land here, spring hits,” he tells me, laughing, over the phone from L.A. – “I’ve got, like, one trick I need to get.
 Then I’m going right back home.”